EdWordy/Nota-Lang-Spec/README.md

 ---

 ### Directory

-1)Ver 0.1 and 0.2 contain the previous designs and models.
+1) Ver 0.1 and 0.2 contain the previous designs and models.
 2) Ver 0.3 contains the working prototype models of the lang.

 Note: